We live in a culture where the predominant medical system is reactive to our bodies’ breakdowns.

 This gives the doctor a much bigger lens to look through.

-The care plan is then adjusted—beyond using a supplement that’s going to close the gap of your depression or colitis.
+The care plan is then adjusted—beyond using a supplement that’s going to close the gap of your symptoms.
 Often a functional doctor needs to work on getting the mercury, aluminum and other toxins out of your body, which may be an underlying factor that’s affecting big-picture function.
 For most patients, it’s often the case that no one has really worked with them and showed them the big-picture before.
 No doctor has tested their nutrient levels and determined what’s needed for generating optimal health in their individual body.

 If you are feeling stuck or frustrated by the care you get now, you might be ready for a more proactive and adaptable plan that helps you take charge of your health.
 This is what you can expect from a well trained and experienced functional medicine practitioner.